Both redraw facilities and offset accounts can help you pay off your mortgage faster, so what’s the difference between them?

 What is an offset account?

 An offset account is a savings account that is linked to a loan.
-Any funds that are deposited into the savings account are ‘offset’ against the loan.
-The lender then reduces the amount owed on your home loan by however much is in your offset account.
+Any funds that are deposited into the savings account are "offset" against the loan.
+The lender then reduces the amount on which interest is calculated by the amount in your offset account.
 In other words, if you owe $300,000 on your home loan and you have $10,000 in your offset account your lender will only be charging you daily interest on $290,000.